Newdicks Beach: Geography

+The native ecology of the area includes New Zealand fur seals which use the area for sunbathing.

 The road which leads to the beach is privately owned (initially by the Newdicks family) and payment is required to drive down the gravel road, although it can be walked for free.

-Newdicks beach borders two pa sites (ancient Māori fortifications).
+The area around Newdicks Beach includes several archaeological sites relating to early Māori habitation, including Pā sites and an urupā, with the area being among the first landing sites in the region, dating to the early 1340s.